pelmers/streetwarp-web/README.md

 produces hyperlapses for GPX routes.
 This project is simply a web page and associated server that invokes the command line tool.
-The live deployment uses [streetwarp-lambda](https://github.com/pelmers/streetwarp-lambda) running on [AWS Lambda](https://aws.amazon.com/lambda/) to invoke the tool with loading the web server.
+The live deployment uses [streetwarp-lambda](https://github.com/pelmers/streetwarp-lambda) running on [AWS Lambda](https://aws.amazon.com/lambda/) to invoke the tool without loading the web server.

 ### Features